Today, too many people choose the easiest roads (or simple work), the paths with the least challenges and difficulties.

 If you never take the chance at that seemingly unreachable peak, how will you know if you can make it?

-Most of life is made up of the small, easy things.
+Life is made up of small, easy things.

-We can survive easy enough just going through the motions of life.
+We can survive easily enough just by going through the motions of life.

-When I do that, I wonder though what I could have done if I just pushed a little harder?
+When I do that, I wonder though what I could have done if I had just pushed a little harder.